koenighotze/koenighotze.github.io/_posts/2020-09-27-data-distribution-part1.md

 ---
-title: Dealing with data in microservice architectures - part 1
+title: Dealing with data in microservice architectures - part 1 - Shared databases
 description: The first part of a series dealing with the problem of data and data ownership in microservice architectures
 date:   2020-09-27
 categories: ddd microservices